 Robotics is largely focused on increasing the day-to-day efficiency and effectiveness of the payroll function, freeing up the workforce to analyse the increased level of data that becomes available as a consequence of automation.
 RPA means ‘Robotic Process Information’.

 Artificial intelligence takes this a step further.
 The term artificial intelligence may sound scary and futuristic but we use it regularly in our day to day lives now.
 Artificial intelligence, sometimes called machine intelligence, is intelligence demonstrated by machines, unlike the natural intelligence displayed by humans and animals.
-A couple of real life examples include the features in gmail – where the system scans the email to give you some suggested responses, or when you start typing in google and suggestions are shown for what you may be searching for.
+A couple of real-life examples include the features in Gmail – where the system scans the email to give you some suggested responses, or when you start typing in google and suggestions are shown for what you may be searching for.
 The weakest form of AI means computers performing functions associated with human intelligence.

 Examples that most of us have heard of are IBM’s “Deep Blue” chess player or your new desktop friend, Microsoft’s Cortana or Apple’s Siri.
-But in development now is AI that does not only what we do because we are intelligent, but in the way that we do it too and then more some.
+But in development now is AI that does not only what we do because we are intelligent, but in the way that we do it too and then more so.
 Applied generally, one type of machine could act like a human brain for more than one type of human functioning and it would not be limited to accepting the human brain’s conclusions.

-So – in the future we may not be asking Alexa to run our payroll, but our payroll might know that a change has occurred to an employee and calculate itself.
+So, in the future, we may not be asking Alexa to run our payroll, but our payroll might know that a change has occurred to an employee and calculate itself.